-A final word of advice is that your staff are going to be absolutely crucial in achieving GDPR compliance.
+A final word of advice; your staff is absolutely crucial in achieving GDPR compliance.
 You can implement all the safeguards you like and invest in the best data encryption and cybersecurity technology.
 You can hire an expensive consultant to review your filing processes and identify potential data breaches.
-But at the end of the day, your people are going to be responsible for running that technology, implementing that consultant’s recommendations and handling data requests, data breach reporting and data screening on a day to day basis.
-If that sounds like it might require a couple extra hands on deck, start hiring now, because yours won’t be the only business looking for data privacy professionals.
-In Europe alone, demand for data protection specialists is estimated to grow by at least 18,000.
-Globally, that number is going to be anywhere between 75,000 to 100,000.
+But at the end of the day, your people are going to be responsible for running that technology, implementing that consultant’s recommendations and handling data requests, data breach reporting and data screening on a day-to-day basis.
+If that sounds like it might require a couple of extra hands on deck, start hiring now, data privacy professionals are highly sought after.
+In Europe alone, demand for data protection specialists was estimated to grow by at least 18,000 in 2018.
+Globally, that number is going to be anywhere between 75,000 to 100,000 per year.
 Time to start snapping up those data guys before their market forces take their wage demands through the roof.

 One aspect of GDPR compliance that deserves more detailed analysis is the relationship between technology and privacy.
 IT has made it easier than ever to collect, analyse and store personal data.
 But ironically, IT also makes it harder then ever to comply with privacy regulations like the GDPR.
 IT pros therefore have to juggle core business concerns like functionality and profitability with the demands of the new privacy regulations.